sedouard/mongodb-mva/module2_getting_startd/README.md

 OR queries are slightly different because they require us to use the **$or** operator alias, since the projection object syntax doesn't allow for us to specify it any other way.

-Say that we wanted to get any person whose last name is SMITH or EDWARD.
+Say that we wanted to get any person whose last name is SMITH or MARTINEZ.
 This query would look something like:

 ```js